adamfdnb/course-mlzoomcamp2023/Midterm project/README.md

 + Variable distribution analysis: Analyzing the distribution of variables in the data, such as mean, median, standard deviation, etc.
 + Correlation analysis: Analyzing correlations between variables in the data to identify relationships between them.

+## 3.2.
+Training the model

+I tested four models and tuned hyperparameters to optimize their performance.
+A short summary:

+### Logistic Regression

++ The model seems to be performing reasonably well with an accuracy of around 0.75 on both the training and test datasets.
+The predictions for the first five examples look quite close to the actual expectations, with some minor discrepancies.

+### DecisionTreeClassifier

++ I performed fine-tuning of the hyperparameters, testing different values of max_depth.
+Visualizing the RMSE values for different max_depth values is a nice touch - it provides a clear picture of the model's performance at different depths. <br>
+The excellent accuracy of 1.0 in the test dataset raises concerns that over-fitting may be occurring.

+### Random Forest Classifier

++ Very interesting work with the Random Forest classifier!
+Extensive exploration of various values of max_depth and n_estimators, combined with visualizations, shows good recognition in tuning the model.
+The balance in accuracy across training, validation and test data sets is impressive, indicating a well generalized model.
+The confusion matrix provides a deeper understanding of model performance in each class.

+### KNeighbors Classifier

++ Based on the results, it appears that the K-Nearest Neighbors (KNN) model achieves very high accuracy on both the test and validation sets. <br>
+In the case of KNN, too low values of the n_neighbors parameter can lead to over-fitting.
+For values of n_neighbors=1, the model may try to "remember" the training data instead of generalizing the patterns, which can lead to problems on new data.

 ## 5. Development system
 ### To deploy Model with Flask